How to Use Keywords for SEO Effectively

 by

-how to use keywords for seo ranking
+Let’s talk about how to use keywords for SEO.

-And no organic traffic means fewer leads and sales.
+That also means if you get keyword use wrong, you’ll seriously hurt your business.
+No organic traffic means fewer leads and sales.
 No business can afford that, right?

 Understanding Keywords and SEO